JMK-WRL/alx-low_level_programming/0x00-hello_world/README.md

 * The directory involves all the introductory concepts used in C progrmming mainly the Compling process.

-* The C compiling process involves
+* The C compiling process involves:
 	1. Preprocessing
 	2. Compilation
 	3. Assembly